-Experiences gained from earthquakes all over the world reveal that earthquake resistant building designs start in the architectural design phase.
+Experiences gained from earthquakes all over the world reveal that earthquake-resistant building designs start in the architectural design phase.
 The plan of a building is important for the structural system.
-Placement of the column beams depends on the possibilities provided by the architectural plan.
+The placement of the column beams depends on the possibilities provided by the architectural plan.
 In addition, the selection of building materials and the effect of the carrier system should be examined in terms of earthquakes.

 Some Incorrect and Incomplete Design Decisions In Terms Of Architectural Design

-- Columns and beams to be made smaller than necessary in order to be hidden in partition walls.
+- Columns and beams to be made smaller than necessary to be hidden in partition walls.

 - Simple and unsymmetrical building forms in plan and height.

 - Continuous load-bearing walls and large volumes without large cross-sectional columns when a wide, spacious and unobstructed area is desired.

 This and similar approaches make it difficult to create an earthquake-resistant carrier system.

 There are two conditions that the building must comply with in terms of earthquake resistance: